 The Dukan diet is a weight-loss plan based on eating high-protein, low-carbohydrate meals.
 Dr. Dukan founded it in the 1970s while treating an obese patient who wanted to lose weight without giving up meat.
 The book has sold more than 3.5 million copies in French since its debut in 2000, and it has also been published in more than a dozen languages.

 The Dukan diet’s plusses include not needing to track your calories (that’s right — no math!), watch your portion sizes, or skip meals.
-Instead, you’ll follow a four-phase approach described below that Dr. Dukan says will help you lose weight — and keep it off for life.
+Instead, you’ll follow a four-phase approach described below that Dr. Dukan says will help you lose weight and keep it off for life, making it a longevity diet for those not faint-of-heart.
 You can choose from more than 100 options on the Dukan diet list of foods.
 Despite its popularity, the diet has received some criticism.
 Negative Dukan diet reviews claim the eating plan is too restrictive, lacks scientific evidence, and may damage the kidneys, as we’ll discuss below.

 Dukan Diet Rules

 The Dukan diet involves four phases that promise to help you reach your ideal body weight and stay there for the long term.
 Before starting, you’ll calculate your “true weight” based on your age, weight-loss history, and body-frame size, using specific instructions detailed in the book.

 Then, you’ll move through the plan’s four phases, all of which include a daily supplement of oat bran.
 You’ll follow additional Dukan diet rules depending on which phase you’ve reached.
 During the beginning “Attack” phase, you’ll choose from 68 high-protein foods to help you shed pounds quickly.
 This stage lasts up to one week and may help you lose between two to eight pounds.